seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 Helpful Hints for Common Operations
 ===================================

-This section describes how to perform some very simple transformations of LLVM code.
-This is meant to give examples of common idioms used, showing the practical side of LLVM transformations.
+This section describes how to perform some very simple transformations of LLVM37 code.
+This is meant to give examples of common idioms used, showing the practical side of LLVM37 transformations.

 Because this is a "how-to" section, you should also read about the main classes that you will be working with.
-The :ref:`Core LLVM Class Hierarchy Reference
+The :ref:`Core LLVM37 Class Hierarchy Reference
 <coreclasses>` contains details and descriptions of the main classes that you
 should know about.